astrolabsoftware/spark-kernel-nersc/README.md

 will be created if they do not exist to store temporary files and logs used by Spark.

 **Note** We provide a custom installation of the latest Spark version (2.3.2).
 This is maintained by me (Julien Peloton) at NERSC.
 If you encounter problems, let me know!

+## Apache Spark alone

+Kernels for running Apache Spark at NERSC are created using `std-kernel.py`.

 ### Apache Spark version 2.3.0+ (recommended for beginners dev)